Zenwolf/kanso/README.md

 Kanso
 ============================================================

-Kanso is a light-weight architecture for web applications.
-Kanso's philosophy is to provide simple systems that can be used at your own discretion.
+Kanso is a light-weight state-management library for web applications.
+Kanso's philosophy is to provide simple mechanics that can be used at your own discretion.
 You can use these patterns in many ways.
 Kanso molds to the skill of the user.

 ["By removing the non-essential and ornate, we can express a bare and honest simplicity."](http://web.archive.org/web/20120225201014/http://aentan.com/design/wabi-sabi-and-japanese-aesthetics/)